boriskaus/MagmaThermoKinematics.jl/docs/src/man/example_mtk_gmg.md

 This set of examples demonstrates the MTK_GMG coding style: integrating MagmaThermoKinematics with [GeophysicalModelGenerator](https://github.com/JuliaGeodynamics/GeophysicalModelGenerator.jl) inputs and user-overridden runtime hooks.

+The same pattern is designed to scale from synthetic tests to real-world volcano-focused models.
+The Unzen and Lanin 3D examples show how different geological datasets and initialization workflows can be plugged into one consistent MTK_GMG simulation pipeline.

 ## Core Pattern

 1. Initialize backend and MTK modules.